commontype-standard/commontype/02-common_structures.md

 <h4><dfn>Platform and Encoding Identifiers</dfn></h4>

-Data entries in the [=cmap table=] and [=name table=] are designated as being for the consumption of particular combinations of platform and platform encoding.
-The platform encoding selects a character repertoire and codepoint-to-character mapping available on the given platform.
+Data entries in the [=cmap table=] and [=name table=] are designated as being for the consumption of particular combinations of *platform* and *platform encoding*.
+The *platform encoding* selects a character repertoire and codepoint-to-character mapping available on the given platform.
 The platform encoding identifier is not unique across platforms, and hence implementors must consider platform and platform encoding as a tuple.